Backtesting Lambda Value at Risk: and backtesting models

-In order to test the accuracy of the $\Lambda VaR$ model, we propose two hypothesis tests of unconditional coverage of $\Lambda VaR$.
-Using theoretical results of probability theory we can evaluate with sufficient level of precision if the $\Lambda VaR$ guarantees the level of coverage predicted by the parameter $\lambda^0_t$.
-In particular, the second test provides an asymptotic result, hence it provides the best results for large sample (i.e. time horizon larger than 500).
-In this way, we are able to better detect the correctness of the $\Lambda VaR$ than \cite{HP15}.
-Notice that a rejection of their null hypothesis implies a rejection of ours.
+The null hypothesis in \eqref{null} allows to evaluate if $\Lambda VaR$ guarantees the level of coverage predicted by the $\lambda^0_t$ parameter.
+In this way, we are able to assess the correctness of $\Lambda VaR$ more precisely than \cite{HP15}.
+Notice that a rejection of $H^K_0$ in \eqref{eq: ipotesi perihitaj1} implies a rejection of $H_0$ in \eqref{null}.
+Observe also that these hypothesis tests are also valid for $VaR$ at confidence level $\lambda^0$ by fixing $\lambda^0_t=\lambda^0$ for any $t$.

+In order to test the accuracy of the $\Lambda VaR$ model, we propose three test statistics.
+The distribution of the first two test statistics is obtained by exploiting simple results of probability theory.
+In particular, the second test provides an asymptotic result, hence it is more suitable for larger samples of observations (i.e. time horizon larger than 500).

-We propose also a third test that is very useful to check if the $\Lambda VaR$ allows for an appropriate coverage of risk by having been estimated with the correct distribution function, $P_t$.
-This test does not argue if the level of coverage predicted by the model has been reached, thus, it does not question the correctness of the $\Lambda$ function.
-Hence, in this case, the null and alternative hypothesis are:
+We propose also a third test that is more useful to check if $\Lambda VaR$ has been estimated with the correct distribution function, $P_t$.
 Here, the correctness of the null hypothesis is evaluated by a simulation exercise.

+We suggest that the first two tests are used for an initial validation of the $\Lambda VaR$ model, while the third test is used as second step for selecting the best choice of estimation for the asset return distribution.